cellery-io/sdk/README.md

 Build, run, and manage code-first composites on Kubernetes.

 - For in-depth information about how to use Cellery, visit [https://wso2-cellery.github.io/](https://wso2-cellery.github.io/)
-- To ask questions and get assistance from our community, visit [wso2-cellery.github.io/discuss](https://wso2-cellery.github.io/discuss)
+- To ask questions and get assistance from our community, visit [our community page](docs/community.md)
-- To learn how to participate in our overall community, visit [our community page](https://wso2-cellery.github.io/about/community)
+- To learn how to participate in our overall community, visit [our community page](docs/community.md)

 In this README: